CloudRex/Tux/README.md

 ## Installing & Running
 1. Install Node.js (https://nodejs.org/en/)

-2. Download this repository & extract it
+2. Clone the repository: `git clone https://github.com/CloudRex/Botty`
 3. Open up a terminal on the folder containing the extracted files
 4. Configure `settings.json` inside the `lib` folder
-5. Type `npm update` to download project dependencies
+5. Type `npm install` to download project dependencies
 6. Type `npm start` to start the bot

 From here on you want to invite the bot into your server.